meowsus/wagemage/README.md

 Peruse [the examples](./examples) for a better understanding of what to do and contribute your own if you've done something noteworthy!

+Any data sent to `STDERR` will be printed to your terminal after the command runs.

 ## Development

 After checking out the repo, run `bin/setup` to install dependencies.
 Then, run `rake test` to run the tests.
 You can also run `bin/console` for an interactive prompt that will allow you to experiment.